greenishyellow/greenishyellow/README.md

 <summary>aspirations and previous works</summary>

 - i aspire to work under riot, especially in character and concept art.
-- some of my works can be found on my instagram and tiktok: @vitamin_kforpotassium
-- currently a graphic designer for ucf esports
+- currently a graphic designer for ucf esports: spring 2025 student series

 </details>